recursingfeynman/sennet-segmentation/README.md

 ### Model submission

-Code below facilitates the integration between Neptune and Kaggle.
-It fetches runs from the Neptune tracking server, downloads the latest model checkpoint from a selected run, generates a code snapshot, and uploads the downloaded model and code snapshot to Kaggle as dataset.

 ```console
 $ make submission
 ```

+This code facilitates the integration between Neptune and Kaggle.
+It fetches runs from the Neptune tracking server, downloads the latest model checkpoint from a selected run, generates a code snapshot, and uploads the downloaded model and code snapshot to Kaggle as dataset.